 Grant Jun Otsuki Wellington, Aotearoa New Zealand

-Grant is a lecturer in cultural anthropology at Victoria University of Wellington, New Zealand.
+Grant is an associate professor in cultural anthropology at the University of Tokyo, Japan.
 He has a PhD in anthropology (Toronto), and an MS in STS (RPI).
-Previously, he was assistant professor of anthropology, University of Tsukuba, Japan.
+In the past, he has taught at Victoria University of Wellington, New Zealand, and the University of Tsukuba, Japan.
 His work is in the anthropology and history of technology.
 Grant has written about human-machine interfaces and the history of cybernetics in Japan, postcolonial anthropology, translation, and the anthropology of ethics in Japanese and English.

 Associate Editor